-My current rig is a Yaesu FTdx3000 that I computer control with the latest version of Ham Radio Deluxe.
-I have had the Yaesu since June of 2013 and I think it is a great rig for the price.
+My current rig is a Yaesu FTdx3000 that I have had since June of 2013 and I think it is a great rig for the price.

 I like the fact that I don't need an external interface to work the digital modes.